cybergarage/go-redis/README.md

 [![test](https://github.com/cybergarage/go-redis/actions/workflows/make.yml/badge.svg)](https://github.com/cybergarage/go-redis/actions/workflows/make.yml)

-The go-redis is a database framework for implementing a Redis compatible database server easily.
+The go-redis is a database framework for implementing a Redis compatible database server using Go easily.

 ## What is the go-redis?